ubc-library-rc/qgis-knowledge-base/content/georeferencing.md

 ---
 layout: default
 title: Georeferencing
-nav_order: 8
+nav_order: 4
-parent: Displaying Data
+parent: Working with data
 ---
 # Georeferencing
 Georeferencing appends coordinate information to non-spatial data, such as images.
 While historical maps represent a place, tracing geographic features such as roads, rivers, buildings, cities, and political boundaries, they cannot be read by a Geographic Information System (GIS) because the locational data for these features is not stored in a manner legible to the GIS––i.e., in latitude/longitude coordinate pairs.
 Georeferencing is the process of warping an image so that its geographic features match the location of those on a known geospatial layer.